-A traditional policy charges an upfront premium that’s based on your estimated annual payroll and your risk classification per the type of industry you’re in.
+A traditional workers’ comp policy charges an upfront premium that’s based on your estimated annual payroll and your risk classification per the type of industry you’re in.
 Why does this matter?
 Well, certain industries are dicier than others.
 For example, if you’re a dynamite manufacturer, your risk might be a little higher than say, a donut shop.
-(Even if their frosting is the bomb.)

 2. Pay as you go

 With direct communication with your insurance carrier, this model also helps you minimize or potentially eliminate the pain of expensive audits altogether.
-As a result, you don’t overpay or underpay, and you never forget about sending in a payment.
+As a result, you don’t overpay or underpay, and you won’t forget about making a payment.

 3. State fund

-State funds are commonly seen as a last resort for companies who can’t get their hands on a private policy.
+State funds are commonly seen as a last resort for companies who can’t get their hands on a private workers’ compensation policy.

 Since workers’ comp is required in most states, this can be a solid choice for businesses who have a higher risk or have a long history with losses and claims.
-Want to see what’s out there?
 Here’s a list of all the available state funds.

 - Business name